How To Use TTX Gym

 The Participant Window

-The participant window is a key element of TTX Gym.
-It allows people attending the exercise to experinece a specific, tailored view that relays content stage by stage.
-The participant view can be spawned by the facilitator as a seperate tab, and presented on a second screen or over video conferencing.
-This will autoamtically update as the facilitator moves through the stages.
-At the completion of the exercise, or when desired by the facilitator, an exercise summary can be shown via the participant window.
+The participant window allows people attending the exercise to experience a specific, tailored view that relays content stage by stage.
+It can be spawned by the facilitator as a separate tab and presented on a second screen or over video conferencing.
+This will automatically update as the facilitator moves through the stages.
+At the completion of the exercise, an exercise summary can be shown via the participant window.

 Creating and Modifying Scenarios

 TTX Gym uses scenario files formatted in a specific way.
-These TTXF files use 'Markdown'-style syntax and so are easy to read, change, or create from scratch, to offer unlimited customisation of exercises.
+These TTXF files use Markdown-style syntax and so are easy to read, change, or create from scratch, offering unlimited customisation of exercises.

 A guide to the file format is below.
-These can simply be loaded directly in to TTX Gym or shared with others.
+Scenario files can be loaded directly into TTX Gym or shared with others.

 This guide explains how to create configuration files that define stages, questions, variables, and facilitator prompts with markdown-enhanced content.
 Follow this structure and syntax to build properly formatted and feature-rich files.

 The configuration file is structured into stages, which contain information content along with optional questions, facilitator prompts, and discussion points.
-Each 'content' type has specific indicators to denote its purpose (see 'Key-Value Variables' below for more info).
+Each 'content' type has specific indicators to denote its purpose.

 ! title: Example Scenario Title